projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

       double-check the platform boot order using ``efibootmgr -v`` and modify it if needed.

    The ACRN hypervisor (``acrn.efi``) accepts two command-line parameters that tweak its behavior:

    1. ``bootloader=``: this sets the EFI executable to be loaded once the hypervisor is up and running.
-This is typically the bootloader of the Service OS and the default value is to use the Clear Linux OS bootloader, i.e.:
+This is typically the bootloader of the Service OS.
+      The default value is to use the Clear Linux OS bootloader, i.e.:
       ``\EFI\org.clearlinux\bootloaderx64.efi``.
    #. ``uart=``: this tells the hypervisor where the serial port (UART) is found or
       whether it should be disabled.
 There are three forms for this parameter:

-      #. ``uart=disabled``: this disables the serial port completely
+      #. ``uart=disabled``: this disables the serial port completely.
       #. ``uart=bdf@<BDF value>``:  this sets the PCI serial port based on its BDF.
          For example, use ``bdf@0:18.1`` for a BDF of 0:18.1 ttyS1.
-      #. ``uart=port@<port address>``: this sets the serial port address
+      #. ``uart=port@<port address>``: this sets the serial port address.

       .. note::

          ``uart=port@<port address>`` is required if you want to enable the serial console.
-         You should run ``dmesg |grep ttyS0`` to get port address from the output, and then add the ``uart`` parameter into the ``efibootmgr`` command.
+         Run ``dmesg |grep ttyS0`` to get port address from the output, and then add the ``uart`` parameter into the ``efibootmgr`` command.

-   Here is a more complete example of how to configure the EFI firmware to load the ACRN hypervisor and set these parameters.
+   Here is a more complete example of how to configure the EFI firmware to load the ACRN hypervisor and set these parameters:

    .. code-block:: none

       $ sudo efibootmgr -c -l "\EFI\acrn\acrn.efi" -d /dev/sda -p 1 -L "ACRN NUC Hypervisor" \
             -u "bootloader=\EFI\org.clearlinux\bootloaderx64.efi uart=disabled"

-   And also here is the example of how to enable a serial console for KBL NUC.
+   Here is an example of how to enable a serial console for the KBL NUC:

    .. code-block:: none

       $ sudo efibootmgr -c -l "\EFI\acrn\acrn.efi" -d /dev/sda -p 1 -L "ACRN NUC Hypervisor" \
             -u "bootloader=\EFI\org.clearlinux\bootloaderx64.efi uart=port@0x3f8"

 #.
-Add a timeout period for Systemd-Boot to wait, otherwise it will not
+Add a timeout period for the Systemd-Boot to wait; otherwise, it will not
-   present the boot menu and will always boot the base Clear Linux OS
+   present the boot menu and will always boot the base Clear Linux OS:

    .. code-block:: none